Turns out, sitting is the new smoking, so getting out of your chair while working at your desk is not only beneficial, it’s vital.

 While standing certainly has its benefits, it is not beneficial to completely do away with chairs – research suggests that sit to stand desks have their greatest effect when individuals rotate between sitting and standing postures throughout the day.
 It is recommended that standing for only short periods of time (8-10 minutes) will produce optimum results and minimise the risk of standing fatigue and discomfort.
 It’s also a good idea to use a mat to relieve pressure on your joints while standing.

 Just like a seated workstation, a standing desk must follow correct ergonomic conventions to be successful.
 It is important to adjust your desk height and set up your computer screen properly so you’re not straining to use it while standing.
-Finally, research suggest that sit to stand workstations have their greatest impact when you rotate from sitting to stand to stretching and then back to sitting, so make sure that you stretch regularly or take regular walks throughout the day – it can be as simple as walking over to a colleague instead of sending that email, or offering to do the coffee run for the day.
+Finally, research suggests that sit to stand workstations have their greatest impact when you rotate from sitting to stand to stretching and then back to sitting, so make sure that you stretch regularly or take regular walks throughout the day – it can be as simple as walking over to a colleague instead of sending that email, or offering to do the coffee run for the day.

 Considering purchasing sit to stand workstation?